Ajay3007/ajdevhub/docs/dsa/Arrays/arrays.md

 We will cover each with template + example.

-## ⭐ Must-Do Array Problems - Practice
+## â­ Must-Do Array Problems - Practice

 #### 1. [Leetcode 1.
 Two Sum](https://leetcode.com/problems/two-sum/description/)